klayu/hb_beacon/content/english/blog/famous-infjs-the-good-and-the-evil.md

 INFJ is one of the 16 personality types identified by the Myers-Briggs Type Indicator (MBTI).
 INFJs are often described as insightful, caring, and creative individuals who place great importance on personal values and emotional connections with others.

-{{<
+{{< inartad >}}

-leftbannertop src="/ad_images/300x250-CarlJung.gif" adlink="https://www.amazon.com/Modern-Man-Search-Soul-Jung/dp/1684220904/ref=tmm_pap_swatch_0?_encoding=UTF8&amp;qid=1696822966&amp;sr=8-4&_encoding=UTF8&tag=klayu00-20&linkCode=ur2&linkId=e951410be2e0733ca149d20b7dd0e478&camp=1789&creative=9325"

-text1="They are also known as The Advocate or The Counselor.
+They are also known as The Advocate or The Counselor.
 When famous INFJs worked for good, they were positive forces in the world.
-When they turned evil, they became dangerous and desperate people. "
+When they turned evil, they became dangerous and desperate people.

-text2="When they turned evil, they became dangerous and desperate people."
+When they turned evil, they became dangerous and desperate people.

->}}

 Some key qualities of INFJs include: